r0mdau/go-clean-docker-registry/README.md

 Multiple flags are settable, mandatory are image name and registry api url.
 All flags have a shortcut alias.

-Two main commands :
+Three commands :
+- showimages : show all images in the registry
-- show : show all tags associated with image
+- showtags : show all tags associated with image
 - delete : delete all tags according to provided flags to the program

 ### Use it